Category Archives: Sahara News

 feb20 - 36

 23 (65) Fork with sign (photo above: ‘Map Junction’).
-East at this fork is a rough track (MH212) which in 9km joins MH21 to Igli (MH21).
+East at this fork is a rough track (MH212) which in 9km joins J2 to Igli.
 Keep right (south) to continue descending to the Ouneine basin visible to the west.
-At a new small mine work your way round the fence to the south. to rejoin the track.
-Eventually, at a junction around KM35 you join the P1735 road which goes E towards Igli over a 2500-m terrace.
-This is a spectacular road (MH21).
+At a small mine work your way round the fence to the south. to rejoin the track.
+Eventually, at a junction around KM35 you join the P1735 road which goes E towards Igli/Iguidi over a 2500-m terrace.
+This is a spectacular high mountain road (J2).

-Meanwhile, the P1735 crosses the Ouneine basin SW and threads through a small pass back into the hills.
+Meanwhile, the P1735 crosses the Ouneine (shops and cafes) basin SW and threads through a small pass back into the hills.

 mh20ouaval